 A mining robot at the bottom of the Pacific Ocean at a depth of more than 4 km (13.000 feet) has come loose from the cable, the Belgian testing company reports.

 Global Sea Mineral Resources (GSR), the exploration division of the DEME Group dredging company, is testing Patania II.
 It is a 25-ton prototype mining robot, in its dealership in the Clarion Clipperton area since April 20.

-The machine aims to collect potato-sized nodules rich in cobalt and other metals crucial for battery, which dot the seabed in this area.
+The machine aims to collect potato-sized nodules rich in cobalt and other metals crucial for car's battery performance, which dot the seabed in this area.
 It is connected to the GSR ship with a 5km cable.

 "During its last dive in the GSR area, Patania II separated and is now on the seabed," writes a company spokesperson in an e-mailed statement.
 "The operation to reconnect the miner robot begins this evening and we will provide an update in due course."

 GSR tests are monitored by independent scientists from 29 European institutes.
 They will analyze data and samples collected by the mining robot to measure the impact of the mining on the seafloor.

 Although several companies and countries have seabed exploration contracts, regulations governing deep-sea mining have not yet been finalized by the International Seabed Authority, the United Nations body that has the power to grant these licenses.